NoahTheLegend/kaww/README.md

 <h1 align="center"> Armored Warfare </h1>
 Co-op shooter with progression, ranks and abilities

-One of the most popular mods in the game, more than 5000 unique players in 1 and half year, tens of contributors and funders!
+The most popular mod in the game, more than 4000 unique players in 1.5 years, tens of contributors
 </br>

 <h2 align="center"> Gameplay </h2>

-<p align="center">Have you ever wanted Foxhole or Battlefield in 2D?
-Arcade but dynamic battles, all types of vehicles, different classes, more logistics and blood now with extra spice!</p>
+<p align="center">Have you ever envisioned a 2D rendition of Foxhole or Battlefield?
+Picture an arcade-style experience featuring dynamic battles, diverse vehicles, various classes, expanded logistical elements, and heightened intensity!</p>
 </br>